django-stars/frontend-docs/docs/skeleton/checkAcess.md

 sidebar_label: Access levels
 ---

-In most cases you will have access levels in what ever React app.
-To handle access levels you can use build in access module.
+In most cases you will have access levels in your React app.
+To handle access levels you can use built-in access module.
-Code for this module you can find in `common/session` folder.
+You can find this module in `common/session` folder.

 ## ~~CheckAccess~~

-React component for condition rendering
+React component for conditional rendering

 Props: